TPM Attestation Failed 0x81039001: When EKRSA3072 Breaks Autopilot

 Community Links

-This blog is about a TPM attestation issue occuring on brand new Lenovo Carbon X1 Gen 13 devices that caused Autopilot pre-provisioning to fail with error code 0x81039001.
-The TPM attestation failure wasn’t your typical timeout or missing EKCert, something else was going on under the hood.
+This blog discusses a TPM attestation issue affecting brand-new Lenovo Carbon X1 Gen 13 devices, which caused Autopilot pre-provisioning to fail with error code 0x81039001.
+The TPM attestation failure wasn’t your typical timeout or missing EK Certificate; something else was going on under the hood.
 Shall we dive in?

 Introduction